abelsm2/TftpServer/README.md

 ## Documentation

-This is a VERY minimal implementation of a TFTP Server for the Particle environment (Tested on the P0 and P1).
-The initial version will only support the GET methods and does not implement any methods for PUT.
-This made the most sense during development since it seemed like there was more need to get files off of an SD card than there were to put them on.

 The server is opened on port 69 by default.
-The clientConnected method should be run in loop as often as possible to improve responsiveness and to avoid having the client send duplicate requests due to retransmission timeouts.
-Once TRUE is returned by clientConnected() it means a UDP packet was received on port 69 and you can call handleClientRequest() to do the rest.
+The checkForPacket() method should be run in loop as often as possible to improve responsiveness and to avoid having the client send duplicate requests due to retransmission timeouts.
+Once TRUE is returned by checkForPacket() it means a UDP packet was received on port 69 and you can call processRequest() to do the rest.
 The function will block until the client request is taken care of and then control will pass back to the calling function.

-In order to have files to send, this library relies on the SdFat-Particle library.
+In order to have files to send, this library relies on the SdFat library.
 A pointer to an SdFat object is passed as part of begin() so the TFTP server will have access to the SD card without having to create it's own instance of the file system.
 This also makes the library agnostic as to which